Skip to content

 PTIN WISP: Frequently Asked Questions

-The FTC Safeguards Rule (16 CFR Part 314) is a regulation issued under the Gramm-Leach-Bliley Act (GLBA) that requires financial institutions to implement written information security programs.
-Tax preparers — including sole proprietors — qualify as financial institutions under GLBA because they provide financial services to individual consumers.
-The rule was significantly updated effective June 9, 2023, adding specific requirements for MFA, encryption, vulnerability management, and incident response planning.
-These requirements apply regardless of firm size, though preparers under the 5,000-record threshold are exempt from some of the reporting provisions.
-For a detailed breakdown of what the updated rule requires, see our guide on the FTC Safeguards Rule for tax preparers.
+The FTC Safeguards Rule (16 CFR Part 314) is a federal regulation under the Gramm-Leach-Bliley Act that requires "financial institutions" to maintain written information security programs.
+Tax preparers qualify as financial institutions because they engage in activities incidental to financial services.
+The rule was significantly updated effective June 9, 2023, adding mandatory requirements for multi-factor authentication, encryption, incident response planning, and annual reporting.
+All PTIN holders who prepare returns for compensation are subject to the full scope of the Safeguards Rule's written plan requirements.

 Need help with IRS compliance?